-Dubbed by many as the most depressing day of the year, Blue Monday has appeared once again, leaving us all a little glum.
+Dubbed by many as the most depressing day of the year, Blue Monday is here again, leaving us all a little glum.

 A combination of post-Christmas debt, cold weather and already feeling deflated with your New Year’s resolution is enough to make January pretty crappy.